A Brief Survey of Charlotte Dive Bars: 2021

 Must do: Win a round of table tennis at one of the two tables outside

-When asked about some of their favorites, other Charlotte magazine writers also threw out the new location of Tommy's in East Charlotte, Keg N Cue on South Tryon Street, and Red Fox Lounge on Sugar Creek Road.
+When asked about some of their favorites, other Charlotte magazine writers also threw out the new location of Tommy’s in East Charlotte, Keg N Cue (now Small Bar) on South Tryon Street, and The Union on Bland Street.
 Which ones are your favorite?
-Tag us on Instagram next time you're enjoying a drink there.
+Tag us on Instagram next time you’re enjoying a drink there.

 Misner is a writer for this magazine.
 His work has also appeared in The Chronicle of Higher Education, Logo and The Knot.